-Nevertheless, in meeting after meeting, the council dithered over various attempts to bring Santa Monica in compliance with state requirements.
+Nevertheless, in meeting after meeting, the council majority dithered over various attempts to bring Santa Monica in compliance with state requirements.
 Housing Elements were proposed to the state and continued to come back with notes from HCD requiring changes to gain approval.
-And while there is blame to go around the political circle, no team of NIMBY’s (“Not in My Backyard”) and nativists is more to blame for the city’s lack of ambition to house people than Brock, Parra, and de la Torre.
-This, despite numerous warnings to the council that the city would lose millions in grants and other assistance to build affordable housing had we dedicated ourselves to it.
-This, despite warnings that clauses like the Builder’s Remedy could take effect if the city remained out of compliance with the state’s mandate.
+And while there is blame to go around the political circle, no team of NIMBY’s (“Not in My Backyard”) and nativists is more to blame for the city’s lack of ambition to house people than Brock, Parra, de la Torre, and their ally Councilmember Lana Negrete.
+This, despite numerous warnings to the council that the city would lose millions in grants and other assistance to build affordable housing had we dedicated ourselves to it and despite warnings that clauses like the Builder’s Remedy could take effect if the city remained out of compliance with the state’s mandate.

 So now, all of a sudden, Brock, Parra, and de la Torre are shocked!
 Shocked they will tell you, that there are consequences for their insistence that Santa Monica be declared a finished product, devoid of room for anyone else or anyone new.
-And so they are going to go through a performative exercise of asking the city attorney for an outside second opinion, which will cost taxpayers a great deal, in order to show their cranky constituency that they are trying to do something to stop housing development…that’s required…by the state.
+So they are going to go through a performative exercise of asking the city attorney for an outside second opinion — which will cost taxpayers a great deal — to show their cranky constituency that they are trying to do something to stop housing development that’s required by the state.
 Never mind that they blew it.
-Nevermind that their game of chicken with the state HCD has resulted in several high-rise projects that we all would have rather have more control over.
-We certainly don’t want 15-story apartment buildings and neither, likely, does SMRR!
-But by not giving themselves the strength of an approved Housing Element in a timely fashion, this “Change” led council subjected themselves to the very thing they claim to oppose.
+Never mind that their game of chicken with the state HCD has resulted in several high-rise projects that we all would have rather have more control over.
+We certainly don’t want 15-story apartment buildings and neither, likely, does SMRR.
+But by not giving themselves the strength of an approved Housing Element in a timely fashion, this “Change” led council subjected itself to the very thing it claims to oppose.

-We’re sorry, Phil, that Santa Monica isn’t what you remember from the 1950s and 60s when exclusionary housing and development policies literally drove neighborhoods of color out of the city.
-And we’re sorry to see Oscar de la Torre devolve from a once stalwart SMRR elected leader into an increasingly bitter ventriloquist puppet of Phil’s, and that now regularly blames SMRR for everything wrong with the city.
+We’re sorry, Phil, that Santa Monica isn’t what you remember from the 1950s and 60s when exclusionary housing and development policies drove neighborhoods of color out of the city.
+And we’re sorry to see Oscar de la Torre devolve from a once stalwart SMRR elected leader into an increasingly bitter ventriloquist puppet of militant NIMBYs.
+He even now regularly blames SMRR for everything wrong with the city.
 And guess what?
-After expending expensive efforts to stop any and all affordable housing development, their next target for 2023 is the system of rent control enjoyed by and benefitting Santa Monicans for the last 43 years.
+After expensive efforts to stop all affordable housing development, their next target for 2023 is the system of rent control enjoyed by and benefitting Santa Monicans for the last 43 years.
 They want to “discuss changes to it.”
 Why?
 Because their landlord supporters have asked them to.

 west los angeles news